-An agreement of cooperation between UC Berkeley and the Ludwig-Maximilian-Universität in Munich offers graduate students and faculty at both universities a new platform for international cooperation and exchange.
+An agreement of cooperation between UC Berkeley and Ludwig-Maximilians-Universität München offers graduate students and faculty at both universities a new platform for international cooperation and exchange.

 Cambridge University, UK

-The German Department at UC Berkeley currently is working on a cooperation with Cambridge University, UK.
+The German Department at UC Berkeley currently is working on a cooperation with Cambridge University in the UK.
 Research areas in this cooperation include literature and film of the Weimar period and Medieval studies.

-Graduate students in the Department of German are members of the Berkeley-Tübingen-Vienna-Harvard working group, an international cooperation of graduate students supported by the Townsend Center at UC Berkeley.
-This working group focuses on a specific topics in literary theory and history, and organizes an annual international conference.
+Graduate students in the Department of German are members of the Berkeley-Tübingen-Wien-Harvard working group, an international cooperation of graduate students supported by the Townsend Center at UC Berkeley.
+This working group focuses on specific topics in literary theory and history, and organizes an annual international conference.